 Courses in this category expose students to scientific disciplines, which encourage the exploration and study of the natural and physical world through application of the scientific method.
 This method of inquiry involves observing the analysis and interpretation of empirical data and the formulation and testing of hypotheses.
-These courses will include both theoretical instruction and experimentation in the laboratory or field.
+These courses will include both theoretical instruction and experimentation in

+theoretical instruction and experimentation in

+the laboratory or field.

-BIOL 102 Biology of Human Development
+BIOL 102 Biology of Human Developmer

-BIOL/PHYS 103 Great Discoveries in Science
+BIOL/ Great Discoveries in Science

+PHYS 103

+BIOL 105 Environment and Public Health in

+Costa Rica

 BIOL 107 Plants and Society

 BIOL 109 Biology of Women

 BIOL 113 General Biology

-CHEM 107 Chemistry of Drugs and Drug Action
+CHEM 107 Chemistry of Drugs and Drug

+Action

-CHEM 109 Chemistry and Consumption: Applying Chemistry to Society
+CHEM 109 Chemistry and Consumption:

+Applying Chemistry to Society

 CHEM 111 Introductory Chemistry: Inorganic

 CHEM 113 Principles of Chemistry

 HON 303 HIV/AIDS: Intersection of Science

+HON 305 Specimens and Collections:

+Science in Victorian Literature

 NUTR 101 Food Science

-NUTR 111 Fundamentals of Nutrition Science
+NUTR 111 Fundamentals of Nutrition

+Science

-PHYS 105 Science and Technology in the Everyday World: The Way Things Work
+PHYS 105 Science and Technology in the

+Everyday World: The Way Things

+Work

 PHYS 110 Introductory Physics I

 PHYS 112 Fundamentals of Physics I

 PSYC 201 Biological Psychology